linuxserver/docker-radarr/README.md

 * [Blog](https://blog.linuxserver.io) - all the things you can do with our containers including How-To guides, opinions and much more!
 * [Discord](https://linuxserver.io/discord) - realtime support / chat with the community and the team.
 * [Discourse](https://discourse.linuxserver.io) - post on our community forum.
-* [Fleet](https://fleet.linuxserver.io) - an online web interface which displays all of our maintained images.
 * [GitHub](https://github.com/linuxserver) - view the source for all of our repositories.
 * [Open Collective](https://opencollective.com/linuxserver) - please consider helping us by either donating or contributing to our budget